originphp/website/source/docs/model/entities.md

 ### Deleted

-You can check if the entity was deleted
+You can check if the entity was deleted from the database

 ```php
 $bool = $entity->deleted();